Jewelmahmud/codeablestudio/README.md

-# CodeableStudio - Software Development Company Website
+# CodableStudio - Software Development Company Website

-A modern, responsive website for CodeableStudio, a software development company.
+A modern, responsive website for CodableStudio, a software development company.
 Built with React, TypeScript, Tailwind CSS, and Express.js.

 ## 🚀 Features